[By Dan Verssen]

 Blackwell strode to the front of the long wooden conference table and slowly lowered the case on to the table’s polished surface.
 “Good.
 I see I have your attention.”
 His lips drew back in a smile, that wasn’t a smile.

 “I will keep this short and to the point and leave no room for misunderstanding.
-Six years ago, the Chinese nuke took the world down an unexpected path.
+Five years ago, the Chinese nuke took the world down an unexpected path.
 The United States is now engaged in localized hostiles all over the planet.
 And it’s going to get worse.”

 He was cut short when Blackwell snapped open one of the catches on the rifle case.
 It echoed across the chamber like a shot, and was soon followed by a second shot when Blackwell snapped open the other catch.